-In either instance, a patient is likely to be put under general anesthetic, which is ideal for the majority of people who suffer from dental anxiety, and the procedure usually lasts between two to three hours.
+A patient is likely to put under general anesthetic, which is ideal for the majority of people who suffer from dental anxiety, and the procedure usually lasts between two to three hours.

-This results in jaw grafting and probably won’t be necessary, and recovery time is significantly reduced, by about three months.
-The dental surgeon can install temporary dentures while a patient waits for the permanent, which can be titanium or ceramic dental implants.
+This results in jaw grafting and probably won’t be necessary, and the recovery time is significantly reduced, by about three months.
+The dental surgeon can install temporary dentures while a patient waits for the permanent ones, which can be titanium or ceramic dental implants.